redantnl/twig-components/README.md

 draw from something like the public API of our regular code.
 That's why we enforce a more stricter use: now we're able to help users with small typos or type mismatches.

-But enough words, let's look at an example component definition for our button.
+But enough words, let's look at an example component definition: for a button.

 A Twig component defines a number of properties with strict typing, default values, and comments for these properties, and specifies which properties are required.
 Each property can be rendered to an attribute when implementing your component.
 A property is only required if you mark it required.
 You can set default values otherwise.

-Here's an example:

 ```twig
 {% component button {